 What Should You Consider Before Choosing Between Dry Cutting or Wet Cutting?

-It’s important to consider your hair texture and the type of style you are trying to achieve, says Pucciarello.
+It’s important to consider your hair texture and the type of style you’re trying to achieve, says Pucciarello.
 Groover adds that you should also consider the state of your hair and the skill set of the stylist.
 If you’re someone with curly hair that has lost definition, she says that wet cutting could help revive your curls.
 Can’t make it to a salon but still want to give your curls more bounce?
 Try using the Carol’s Daughter Coco Créme Curl Perfecting Water Coco Mist Spray.
 We also love the L’Oréal Paris Elvive Dream Lengths Curls Refresh and Reshape Leave-In Spray because it lightly re-hydrates curls so they’re soft and defined before trimming.

 How Do You Know Which Method Works Best for Your Hair Type?

 “Personally, I prefer dry cutting on straight hair and for more transformative, corrective cuts,” says Groover.
-“I prefer wet cutting curly or coily hair in its natural state to define curls.”
+“I prefer wet-cutting curly or coily hair in its natural state to define curls.”
 But ultimately, according to Pucciarello, each method works on all types of hair.
-“It all really depends on the style and what you're looking for in the end result,” he says.
-So the most important thing is to consult with your stylist to see what technique is best for you.
+“It all depends on the style and what you're looking for in the end result,” he says.
+Consult with your stylist to see what technique is best for you.